PennyLaneAI/pennylane/doc/introduction/pulse.rst

     >>> ParametrizedEvolution(wires=[0, 1])

-The initial :class:`~.ParametrizedEvolution` does not have parameters defined, and so will not have a defined matrix.
-To complete initialization of the :class:`~.Operator`, it must be passed parameters and a time interval:
+The initial :class:`~.ParametrizedEvolution` does not have parameters defined, and so will not have a matrix defined.
+To obtain an :class:`~.Operator` with a matrix, it must be passed parameters and a time interval:

 .. code-block:: python